Updated: Feb 22

 When a user visits your website, what are they there to do?

 • Request a quote

 Who Are You Designing Your Website For?

-Understanding your target demographic and who will be using your website will help you to design a layout that serves them.
-Consider at least three different profiles of users that are likely to use your website.
+Understanding who your ideal customer is and how they'll use your website will help you to design a layout that serves them.
+Consider at least three different customer profiles that are likely to use your website.
 Be as specific as possible about them as individuals.